jrontti/Data-driven-DM/README.md

 Welcome to Github my Github page.
 This repository is used for Data-Driven Decision Making for Smart Cities and Businesses- course

-Elasticsearch + Kibana personal guide and cheat sheet
+Elasticsearch + Kibana personal guide and cheat sheet for personal set up

 1. Get on cmd and get Elastic & Kibana